paul-marquick/country-service/README.md

 # country-service
 C# country web api with angular admin app.

+Data access projects

+- Interface and several implementations for differnet DBS such as PostgreSql, MySql, Sql Server.
+- Unit tests for data access projects.

 .NET web api

-- Problem details, for general exceptions, validation failures and 'manually' thrown problems details exceptions.
+- Problem details (with added context), for general exceptions, validation failures and returned error object results such as BadRequest(...).
+- Serilog with added request context, e.g. correlation id.
-- Serilog with correlation id, using header propagation.
+- Middleware that checks for a correlation id, if none, it creates a correlation id, passed on by header propagation.
 - CORS.

 Angular web app